 Real-World Example of Price Floor

 The reason is that although minimum wage laws can set wages, they cannot guarantee jobs.
-In practice, minimum wage laws often price low-skilled workers out of the labor market.
+In practice, minimum wage laws can price low-skilled workers out of the labor market.
 Employers typically are not willing to pay a worker more than the value of the additional product that he produces.
 This reality means that an unskilled youth who produces $4.00 worth of goods in an hour will have a tough time finding a job if he must, by law, be paid $5.15 an hour.

 Effects of a Price Floor

 Consumers must now pay a higher price for the exact same good.
 Therefore, they reduce their demand or drop out of the market entirely.
 Meanwhile, suppliers find they are guaranteed a new, higher price than they were charging before.
 As a result, they increase their production.
-The problem is that this creates excessive supply, which usually the government ends up buying and stockpiling the extra quantity.
+The problem is that this creates excessive supply, in which case the government ends up buying and stockpiling the extra quantity.
 Often the government destroys the surplus or allows it to spoil.